bndtools/bnd/docs/_commands/xref.md

 ---
 layout: default
 title:  xref [options] <[jar path]> <[...]>
-summary: Show a cross references for all classes in a set of jars.
+summary: Show cross references for all classes in a set of jars.
 ---

 ## Description